aalsup/bce/README.md

 4. **Improve Cmake config**

 The cmake configuration has been cobbled together.
-It _works_; however, there are modern cmake features that aren't being used.
-For example, `target_link_libraries` are supposedly superior to the older `link_libraries`.
+It _works_; however, there are cmake features that aren't being used optimally.